 Things to Know Before Visiting Zion National Park

 Due to the fact that over four million people visit Zion National Park each year, the park operates a little differently than other parks in Utah.
-Here are some things we wish we would have known before our trip:

 Personal Vehicles are Not Allowed on the Zion Scenic Canyon Drive (March – November)

 Personal cars are not allowed on the Zion Canyon Scenic Drive to help traffic flow smoothly.
 All visitors must park in the Visitor Center (or in Springdale) and ride the shuttle into the park.

 The Visitor Center Parking Lot Fills Up Early